vladimir-vovk/dev-env-up/README.md

 dev-env-up
 ==========

-Setup develop environment for python-django (or anything else) with saltstack.
+Setup develop environment for python-django (or anything else) with Salt.

-Why do we need it?
+Why do we need this?
 Let's imagine we just installed our favourite system or created new virtual machine.
 To start develop we need many tools (environment settings, editors, frameworks, libraries, databases, etc).
 We can install all of this things by hand every time... or automate this process.
-Why do not use "salt state" for this task... ;)
+Why do not use Salt for this task? ;)

 1. Just run:
 ```